-How do you keep a tough class in check?
+Do you keep a troublesome classroom in check?

 You have no control over the group, teaching does not work out and your night's sleep suffers.
 These are the sour ingredients of a 'boring class'.
 How do you keep that class in check?
 Ten tips.